University of California, Los Angeles: Student government

-USAC's fifteen student officers and commissioners are elected by members of the Undergraduate Students Association at an annual election held during Spring Quarter.
-In addition to its fifteen elected members, USAC includes appointed representatives of the Administration, the Alumni, and the Faculty, as well as two ex-officio members, the ASUCLA Executive Director and a student Finance Committee Chairperson who is appointed by the USA President and approved by USAC.
-All members of USAC may participate fully in Council deliberations, but only the elected officers, minus the USAC President may vote.
-Along with the council, the student government also includes a seven-member Judicial Board, which similar to the Supreme Court, serves as the judicial branch of government and reviews actions of the council.
+USAC's fifteen student officers and commissioners are elected by members of the Undergraduate Students Association at an annual election held during spring quarter.
+In addition to its fifteen elected members, USAC includes appointed representatives of the administration, the alumni, and the faculty, as well as two ex-officio members, the ASUCLA executive director, and a student finance committee chairperson, who is appointed by the USAC president and approved by USAC.
+All members of USAC may participate fully in council deliberations, but only the elected officers, minus the USAC president may vote.
+Along with the council, the student government also includes a seven-member judicial board, which, similar to the Supreme Court, serves as the judicial branch of government and reviews actions of the council.
 These seven students are appointed by the student body president and confirmed by the council.

 USAC's programs offers additional services to the campus and surrounding communities.
 For example, each year approximately 40,000 students, faculty and staff attend programs of the Campus Events Commission, including a low-cost film program, a speakers program which presents leading figures from a wide range of disciplines, and performances by dozens of entertainers.
 Two to three thousand UCLA undergraduates participate annually in the more than twenty voluntary outreach programs run by the Community Service Commission.
 A large corps of undergraduate volunteers also participate in programs run by the Student Welfare Commission, such as AIDS Awareness, Substance Abuse Awareness, Blood Drives and CPR/First Aid Training.
 The film program is part of the Bruin Film Society, which is also a registered organization to host advance screenings of films during Oscars season.
 It hosts other events, like filmmaker panels, through its partnership with production and distribution company A24.